pgherveou/lru-cache/README.md

 # lru cache

-A cache object that deletes the least-recently-used items. and use localstorage as storage.
+A Browser cache object that deletes the least-recently-used items. and use [localforage](https://github.com/mozilla/node-lru-cache) as storage.

 The code is forked and adapted from [node-lru-cache](https://github.com/isaacs/node-lru-cache)

+> **warning**  version `0.1.*` has an async api and use mozilla localforage to store cache objects
+> if you want a sync version that use localstorage use version `0.0.x`

 ## Usage: